naccdata/nacc-flywheel/docs/development/index.md

 ### Gear scripts

 The scripts are inspired by Flwheel's [template project](https://gitlab.com/flywheel-io/scientific-solutions/gears/templates/skeleton).
-(Note that project assumes one Gear per repository, so we don't just borrow from that structure directly for this monorepo.)
+(Flywheel's template assumes one Gear per repository, which doesn't work for a monorepo.)

-In this scheme, the Gear has two scripts `run.py` and `main.py` (or, rather, a file with a name specific to the app).
+In that template, the Gear has two scripts `run.py` and `main.py` (or, rather, a file with a name specific to the app).
 The `run.py` script manages the environment, and the `main.py` does the computation.

 Each `run.py` script will have this structure, where the first check is whether `--gear` was given as a command line argument.